Click on any title to expand/collapse the section.

 After graduation, Maggie was asked to perform on an Indiana University faculty holiday album and concert.
 Her arrangement of “Greensleeves” for harp duet is featured on the Holiday Celebration CD, available through CD Baby and on iTunes.
 She plans to begin publishing more of her arrangements in the near future and become more involved in self-publishing and distribution.

 Building on her enthusiasm and growing love of instruction, Maggie began teaching private harp lessons to students of all levels outside of the university despite an already hectic schedule of work, course studies, and a roster of university-based students.
 When she decided to relocate to Alabama, Maggie was sad to leave her students behind in Indiana, but made sure to place them all with fantastic harp teachers to take over their instruction.
 Once in the south, Maggie quickly reestablished her private harp and piano studio with a wide variety of new students.

-For now, her studio in Canton is continuing to grow quickly, with new piano and harp students beginning every few weeks.
+For now, her studio in north Cumming is continuing to grow quickly, with new piano and harp students beginning every few weeks.
 Maggie works to tailor lessons and curriculum to each individual student, focusing on each student’s goals and aspirations for their instrument, rather than assigning music at random or working straight through a single book or series.
 She strives to make sure that each student looks forward to and enjoys their lessons, while still progressing musically and developing the fundamentals of both theory and practical performance habits.
 All of Maggie’s students are encouraged (but not required) to participate in periodic Student Recitals, giving them not only the chance to perform in front of others, but to see other students of similar and varying ages and levels perform.